khan-osama/khan-osama/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/osama-khan2/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAAB2s_W8BoM2of43HTd9ZDaKT1MKiRMpmFa0,1635462600116)/](https://www.linkedin.com/in/osama-khan2/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAAB2s_W8BoM2of43HTd9ZDaKT1MKiRMpmFa0,1635462600116)/)

+<h1 align="center">About Me</h1>

+Being a Technical Business Analyst exposed me to the software development lifecycle and allowed me to dip my feet into development, handling the technical side and the business side.
+After years of experience I decided to shift my attention and focus towards the technical side and become a software developer.
+This is when I made the decision to quit my job and deepen my knowledge and skills around coding.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/osama-khan2" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="osama-khan2" height="30" width="40" /></a>